realh/ProtobufKMM/README.md

 ### protoc-gen-kmmdata (WIP)

 Generates Kotlin data classes and enum classes for the protobuf messages and enums.
 Designed to be used in your shared module with minimum fuss.
+The output file has the same Java/Kotlin package as the JVM implementation, read from the proto file's `java_package` option.

 The enum and data classes are all wrapped in an object called `YourProtoPackageProtoData` where `YourProtoPackage` is the capitalised